 Meet the GEM Ensemble

-GEM STAFF
+GEM Team

-Ifasina Clear, Artistic Director & Dance Chaplin
+TaMeicka “Ifasina” Clear, Executive/Artistic Director, Founder, & Dance Chaplin

 Master Trainer, Leadership Consultant, and Wellness Artist